arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 The irrigation system works as a whole: it integrates the water flow measurement and the activation of the valves, done by the Edge Control, with the Cloud communication, using the MKR WAN 1310.

-The Edge Control is responsible of:
+The Edge Control is responsible for:

 - Measuring the water usage with a water flow sensor.
 - Measuring the soil humidity level using watermark sensors.
 - Controlling an LCD screen where different system variables will be shown, including soil humidity.
 - Deciding whether to irrigate based on local humidity.

-The MKR WAN 1310 is responsible of:
+The MKR WAN 1310 is responsible for:

 - Providing Cloud connectivity using LoRaWAN.
 - Reporting the values of the Edge Control sensors on the cloud.